signum-network/CIPs/SIP/sip-48.md

 ---

 ## Abstract
 This SIP will modernize the current Alias setup.
-It will introduce a new valid character for the creation of Aliases and the possibility of using TLDs (Top Layer Domains) as new namespaces for an Alias and a renewal system for Aliases comparable to current worldwide web domain handling.
-All aliases registered before activating this SIP will stay with the current owner.
-Only renew them once the owner sells them.
+It will introduce a new valid character for the creation of Aliases and the possibility of using TLDs (Top Level Domains) as new namespaces for an Alias and a renewal system for Aliases comparable to current worldwide web domain handling.
+All aliases registered before activating this SIP will stay with the current owner without any renewal fee.
+For these existing aliases, the renewal subscription will only be created if the alias is updated or sold.

 ## Motivation
-Aliases have been available on the Signum chain since the genesis block.Any user could create those Aliases with one transaction.<br>
+Aliases have been available on the Signum chain since the genesis block.
+Any user could create those Aliases with one transaction.<br>
 Unfortunately, the use cases were limited to those Aliases, mainly used as account-address pointers.

 Besides that, the creation of an Alias is a combination of letters and numbers only.<br>